 How Do Shoplifting Charges Work?

-The lesser shoplifting charge, deemed petty theft, can occur when a person takes a small-value piece of property, such as a movie or some food.
+The lesser shoplifting charge, petty theft, can occur when a person takes a small-value piece of property, such as a movie or some food.
 These charges typically only deal with property under a certain value.

 How Can You Fight Shoplifting Charges?